Cost-aware Feature Selection for IoT Device Classification: Performance Evaluation

 Under low budget constraint, we can clearly see that the CE algorithm outperforms the greedy method for all feature lengths $m < 70$.
 We observe a similar trend in Fig.~\ref{fig:cebudget_rand}, when randomly ordered features are provided as input.
 In this scenario, we evaluate the results for five different randomly ordered feature sequences, and show the standard deviation of the risk scores obtained.
 We observe that the risk score's standard deviation is high for small feature length, which is quite intuitive as the small number of features (given as input) can be significantly different with every random sample.
 Thus the risk score also varies with different input features provided.
 We also note that the standard deviation of the risk scores of the CE algorithm is always low (and extremely low for the the high-budget scenario), showing the utility of the proposed algorithm.

 \textbf{Comparison of CE algorithm and VGA under varying budget:} Finally, we compare the risk scores for the CE algorithm for varying feature budgets.
 The features are provided in ranked order.
-Since we now have two parameters to vary ($m$ and $\lambda$), for this set of experiments, we keep the numner of samples $\eta = 250$ and the number of iterations $T_{\max} = 50$ for the CE algorithm.
+Since we now have two parameters to vary ($m$ and $\lambda$), for this set of experiments, we keep the number of samples $\eta = 250$ and the number of iterations $T_{\max} = 50$ for the CE algorithm.
 We also conducted a similar experiment for VGA.
 In order to have a visual comparative analysis of the performance of the CE algorithm with the greedy algorithm, we take the difference between their risk scores for each $m$ and $\lambda$.
-The resultant 3D graph for $R_{\texttt{CE}}(\mathbf{v}) - R_{\texttt{VGA}}(\mathbf{v})$ is plotted in Fig.~\ref{fig:diff_budget3d}.
+The resultant graph for $R_{\texttt{CE}}(\mathbf{v}) - R_{\texttt{VGA}}(\mathbf{v})$ is plotted in Fig.~\ref{fig:diff_budget3d_in2d} (see Appendix B for the 3D version of the graph).
 The part of the graph which is greater than 0 (above the $z=0$ plane) denotes the conditions where the cross-entropy method has greater risk than the greedy algorithm.
 The risk score achieved by CE is lower than that of VGA for most cases, except when both, the budget is very low, and the number of features is high.
 For large $m$ and a small $\lambda$, the CE algorithm rejects most of the initial samples, prohibiting the algorithm to select the optimal set of features possible, thus resulting in a high risk score.
 However, on increasing the budget, the risk score is seen to decrease.
 Besides, as seen in the previous set of experiments, the performance of CE can be improved by increasing the number of samples and the number of iterations.